 What you need to know

-Waka Kotahi NZ Transport Agency is the responsible road controlling authority (RCA) for state highways and local councils are RCAs for local roads.
+The New Zealand Transport Agency Waka Kotahi (NZTA) is the responsible road controlling authority (RCA) for state highways and local councils are RCAs for local roads.

 Publicly consulted on a new draft Setting of Speed Limits Rule 2021